Principles and sustainability management plan

 - To provide a Special & Business event catalogue

-To further develop the status as a 5 Star stadium into an attraction for customers / organisers
+To further develop the status as a 5 Star stadium to enhance the attractiveness for customers / organisers

 - To offer sustainable events (joint concept development with customers)